DevsparZeroGitHubUser/hello-world/README.md

 ## <a name="InitialSetup"></a> Initial Setup
 ### <a name="DeclarationManifest"></a> Declaration AndroidManifest.xml
-<i>Step 1</i>: The SDK uses permissions as listed below.
-Kindly note that the app requires to implements it's own Permission Request as the SDK does not provide Permission Request.
+<i>Step 1</i>: The SDK use permissions as listed below.
+Kindly note that the app requires to implement it's own Permission Requests as the SDK does not provide Permission Requests.
 ```xml
 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />